 4. Build Your Magazine’s Brand: Photos and Graphics

 Images are just as important for building the brand of your magazine as are fonts and colors.

 You can set down some rules for using photographs to make them look consistent, and you can work on developing an illustrative style for other graphics that remains uniform across the magazine.

 Let’s look at photos first.
 Set yourself some simple brand rules for using photos in the magazine.

-So for example, I’ve decided to only use images with a plain or white background, like this image of a hand, which means I can easily integrate them into existing layouts without the need for clunky borders.
+So for example, I’ve decided to only use images with a plain or white background, like this image of a hand (no longer available), which means I can easily integrate them into existing layouts without the need for clunky borders.

 I’ve also decided that images will also always be in full-color, and feature bold primary colors to make them look optimistic and punchy.

 You can expand your photo brand to make it even more specific—for example, will you always include portraits of people, or never have people featured in photos?

 Once you have narrowed down the style of photo you can use, you’ll find that browsing stock photo libraries will become much easier and faster too!